-- Fees for chequing and saving accounts for people with disabilities that could be opened along with the RDSP - Ensure that you pay any advisory fees on RDSP and any registered account directly, not as a deduction within the account. - Investment options for the RDSP and other financial products offered by the Financial Institution - Accessibility of Reporting Options: detailed information, quarterly vs. annual statements, paper vs. electronic RDSP statements, accessibility features (ex.
-Large print, braille, audio, e-text) - Ease of depositing and withdrawing funds from the RDSP - Account review options and how to get information on your RDSP between statements, as well as investment performance - Accommodating and adaptive services such as: - o Telephone banking - o Transit accessible bank branches - Wheelchair accessibility - Sign Language Services - o Online access is very convenient
+- Fees for chequing and saving accounts for people with disabilities that could be opened along with the RDSP, as well as any fees that will be charged by the financial professional or institution - Ensure that you pay any advisory fees on RDSP and any registered account directly, not as a deduction within the account. - Investment options for the RDSP and other financial products offered by the Financial Institution - Accessibility of Reporting Options: detailed information, quarterly vs. annual statements, paper vs. electronic RDSP statements, accessibility features (ex.
+Large print, braille, audio, e-text) - Ease of depositing and withdrawing funds from the RDSP - Account review options and how to get information on your RDSP between statements, as well as investment performance - Accommodating and adaptive services such as: - Telephone banking - o Transit accessible bank branches - Wheelchair accessibility - Sign Language Services - Online banking - Services being offered in multiple languages